HuuTaiNg/SpectrumSensing_RPNet/README.md

 ![RPNet architecture.](RPNet.png)

-The Python code and dataset provided here are included in the accepted paper at IEEE Transactions on Vehicular Technology.
+The Python code and dataset provided here are included in the paper at IEEE Transactions on Vehicular Technology.

-Hai-Trang Phuoc Dang, Huu-Tai Nguyen, Quoc-Viet Pham, Van-Ca Phan, and Thien Huynh-The, "Compact Spectrum Sensing with RPNet+CLRu: Reducing Model Size for 5G-LTE Signal Identification," IEEE TVT, 2025.
+Hai-Trang Phuoc Dang, Huu-Tai Nguyen, Quoc-Viet Pham, Van-Ca Phan, and Thien Huynh-The, "Compact Spectrum Sensing with RPNet+CLRu: Reducing Model Size for 5G-LTE Signal Identification," IEEE TVT, 2025. [[Link](https://ieeexplore.ieee.org/document/11192647)]

 The dataset can be downloaded from [Kaggle](https://www.kaggle.com/datasets/huutai23012003/j02-tai).
 Please report if it is not available.